 The Parish Directory is a useful reference booklet that is provided to every household in our parish.
-It covers all three communities that together make up our parish St. John of the Cross at Aylsham, St. Helen’s at Hoveton and Sacred Heart at North Walsham.
+It covers all three communities that together make up our parish: St. John of the Cross at Aylsham, the Church of St. Helen at Hoveton and Sacred Heart at North Walsham.
 Like many others in our Diocese of East Anglia ours is rural parish that includes a large area of northeast Norfolk with over 40 villages.
 In this context it is important to have information about the wide range of activities that take place in our communities and who to approach if you wish for more information or to become actively involved.
+To contact any individual mentioned below, in the first instance please email the parish office.
 Many people give generously of their time and gifts; without them our parish would struggle to function and debt to them is great.

-You may find it helpful to keep this directory next to your phone.
-The information within is correct as from October 2018 and is arranged in alphabetical order.
+The information within is correct as from October 2022 and is arranged in alphabetical order.

 If you have any further queries you can contact me by phone: